 Considered a crop pest, the Red-legged Grasshopper is found in upland as well as lowland pastures, meadows, roadsides, low ground, cultivated fields as well as old fields, margins of woods and open woodlands.
 Active in daytime, it feeds on a wide variety of forbs and on several kinds of grasses.

 Adults are seen from late spring or summer until frost.
+Observations in iNaturalist peak in September.

 - iNaturalist Species Account